normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 When the application is deployed to Fargate an IAM role is required.
 The role provides AWS credentials to the container that can be used to access other AWS services.
-When you construct a service client from the AWS SDK for .NET without specifing credentials the SDK will locate the credentials for the assigned role.
+When you construct a service client from the AWS SDK for .NET without specifying credentials the SDK will locate the credentials for the assigned role.

 Our application needs access to DynamoDB, Systems Manager and Cognito.
-Fargate will log messages written to standard out and standard error to CloudWatch Logs so make sure the IAM role we use during deployment has access to CloudWatch Logs to the IAM role.
+Fargate will log messages written to standard out and standard error to CloudWatch Logs so make sure the IAM role we use during deployment has access to CloudWatch Logs.

 If you don't have an IAM role that has the required permissions then skip down to the [Create Role](#create-role) section at the bottom of this page to create an IAM role and then return back here.